 Our translation of the memoirs of a soldier from Alsace in the First World War1 was published in 2014.We are the authors of the website dealing with the Stobsiade - the newspaper produced by the prisoners in Stobs Camp in the Scottish Borders during the First World War.
 We learned about the existence of the camp in Bando from an online lecture given by Dr Mahon Murphy as part of a series of lockdown lectures organised by the Stobs Camp Project in 2020.
-Professor Stefan Manz, who kindly involved us in the Stobs project, has continued to take a supportive interest in our work on Bando.
+Professor Stefan Manz, who kindly involved us in the Stobs project, has continued to take an interest in our work on Bando.

 Die Heimfahrt, the newspaper which was produced on the journey back to Germany is held by the Deutsches Institut für Japanstudien in Tokyo.
 Dr Torsten Weber of the DIJ has kindly helped in providing copies of some of the original documents.
 Mr. Karl-Heinz Oermann has helped significantly by transcribing the text which, like the Baracke was originally handwritten in Sütterlin script,a task which would have been impossible for us to achieve.
 The DIJ website contains further information about Bando (in German), including pictures and source material from the lectures given in the camp.